sei-jed-10/W05D02-Rails-Muse-One-To-Many/rails-active-record-intro-artist-model-step1.md

 ## Objectives

-_After this lesson, students will be able to:_
+_After this lesson, developers will be able to:_

 - Describe Active Record and ORMs
 - Describe database tables and migrations